Talk Therapy: What Is It?By Beacon Care Services • 26 Oct 2018

 Behavior therapy works by setting up very structured ways of reinforcing desired actions.
 It also finds a mixture of nondisciplinary ways of getting rid of bad behaviors.
 It is more often used with younger children.
 It can also be used with people who may have limited verbal skills.
 It can be helpful to treat attention-deficit/hyperactivity disorder (ADHD) in some children.

 Psychodynamic therapy.
 While CBT works with the conscious mind, this method digs deeper.
 It goes into the unconscious forces that drive thoughts and behavior.
 It focuses on our past and how we may be reacting to it in harmful ways.
 It is the basis for many methods.
 It can help with issues such as eating disorders, post-traumatic stress disorder (PTSD), and depression.

 As well as one-to-one meetings, these may also be helpful:

 Group therapy.
 In this method, a therapist meets with a small number of people who share the same problem.
 The group setting can be helpful in many ways.
-It can lead to shared insights, it can give a sense of belonging, and it can help people let go of their emotions by expressing them to others.
+It can lead to shared insights.
+It can give a sense of belonging.
+It can also help people let go of their emotions by expressing them to others.
 One use of it is for treating PTSD.

 Other therapies help with specific issues or use unique methods.
 Exposure therapy helps people face their fears by carefully showing them things that upset or frighten them.